Why the Harley-Davidson Pan America is a super hit in the US1 min read . Updated: 06 Jul 2021, 11:59 AM IST

-The Harley-Davidson Pan America, in the US, starts at $17,000 (approximately ₹12 lakh) and is among the more affordable offerings from the American company.
+The Harley-Davidson Pan America, in the US, starts at $17,000 (approximately ₹12 lakh).
 It is also competitively priced when seen against some of its direct rivals.
 US media reports highlight that while deliveries in the country began in the starting days of May, the latest Harley bike has seen waitlist grow in many states.
 It is further reported that some of the dealerships here are now taking deposits.

 There are two variants of the Harley motorcycle in the market - Pan America 1250 Standard and Pan America 1250 Special.
 While both get the same 1,252 cc, Revolution Max 1250 liquid-cooled, v-twin engine which produces 150 Ps and peak torque of 127 Nm, there are notable differences like the upper variant getting a unique Adaptive Ride Height (ARH) feature, semi-active suspension along with vehicle load control, heated hand grips, steering damper, adjustable rear brake pedal, tyre pressure monitoring system,.
 Transmission duties are handled by a six-speed unit in both.